brucemack/WARS-Birdhouse/README.md

 * 3: Ping request.
 * 4: Ping response (pong).
 * 5: Station engineering data request.
 * 6: Station engineering data response.
-More details below.
+  * See below for details of response.
 * 7: Network path test request.
-Stations will automatically add RSSI data to this message as it is routed through the network.
+  * Stations will add their node ID and RSSI data to this message as it is routed through the network.
 * 8: Network path test response.
-Stations will automatically add RSSI dat to this message as it is routed through the network.
+  * Stations will add their node ID and RSSI data to this message as it is routed through the network.
 * 9: Set security seed.
 Used to establish the seed used to validate privileged requests.
 * 10: Set route request.
 (A privileged operation)
 * 11: Get route data request.